-Wright Commercial Litigation represents small and midsize businesses, as well as individual owners, investors, and consumers throughout the Dallas Fort-Worth area, including McKinney and Collin County, Dallas County, Denton County, and Tarrant County, in all types of contract disputes and often can do so on a hybrid or contingency basis.
+Wright Commercial Litigation represents small and midsize businesses, as well as individual owners, investors, and consumers throughout the Dallas Fort-Worth area, including McKinney and Collin County, Dallas County, Denton County, and Tarrant County, in all types of contract disputes and often can do so on a hybrid contingency basis that greatly reduces the cost of litigation for those who have been wronged.
 If you or your business have suffered financial harm, loss, or impairment of rights due to a counterparty’s failure or refusal to fully perform, then you need experienced litigation counsel on your side to rectify the wrong that has occurred in your commercial contract dispute.

 The firm’s principal attorney—Jason E. Wright—has extensive experience prosecuting and defending contract claims in state court, federal courts, and through arbitration when required.
 That gives him a unique grasp of the intricacies of Texas contract law, because he has dealt with virtually all issues at one time or another, and it makes him well-versed to anticipate how contractual terms will be interpreted by a court, along with all defenses that can be applicable depending on varying circumstances, to give you sound legal advice before ever heading into a contract fight.

 That understanding and skill are vital not only to prevail in a lawsuit but also to advise you of the risks before significant expense is incurred.
 Wright Commercial Litigation can quickly evaluate any type of contract or agreement, whether it is a commercial, consumer, or business contract, provide an opinion as to its effect, while also conducting a cost-benefit analysis to help you decide whether it is worthwhile to bring or defend a suit in light of the economic factors and other considerations that matter most to you.
 If you have been wronged, the firm can also often offer to back up its assessment of your case by taking it on a hybrid contingency fee basis.